pengutronix/genimage/README.rst

 			on the device.
 :partition-type:	Used by dos partition tables to specify the partition type.
 :image:			The image file this partition shall be filled with
-:autoresize:		used by ubi (FIXME: do we need this? isn't size = 0 enough)
+:autoresize:		used by ubi (FIXME: do we need this?
+Isn't size = 0 enough)
 :bootable:		Boolean specifying whether to set the bootable flag.
 :in-partition-table:	Boolean specifying whether to include this partition in
 			the partition table.